Get up close to enriching theatre at several SC4 student productions presented by the SC4 Players.

 Check out these upcoming shows in the SC4 Fine Arts Theatre.

-Tickets are $7 for adults; free for SC4 students with a Skippers OneCard as available at the door and free for Kindergarten through 12th grade when accompanied by an adult.
+Tickets are $7 for adults; free for SC4 students and Alumni with a Skippers OneCard or alumni card as available at the door; and free for Kindergarten through 12th grade when accompanied by an adult.

-Actors include SC4 students, faculty and alumnus.
+Actors include SC4 students, faculty and alumni.
 Tom Kephart is director.